jhelsby/jlox-notes/sections/8_resolving-and-binding.md

     If it isn't, we check the parent scope, and so on.
 If we eventually find the name, we store `(expr, number of hops)` in the interpreter.

+    * We'll implement the `Interpreter.resolve` method later, but all it does is store the key-value pair `(expr, number of hops)` in a `HashMap<Expr, Integer>` field in `Interpreter`.

     * Note that `scopes` only contains our local scopes, not the global scope.
 So if we don't find `expr`, we don't store anything - our interpreter will just assume it must be in the global scope instead.

-* We'll implement the `Interpreter.resolve` method later.
-Rest assured that it just stores the number of hops in the interpreter in some sensible way.

 * You may be wondering why we're using the parameter `Expr expr` instead of `Expr.Variable varExpr`, like in `visitVariableExpr`.